 Lane Library's Special Collections houses The Inkwell, Armstrong's student newspaper from the first issue (September 1935) through current issues.
 See below for links to the digitized back issues from 1935-1947, 1955, & 1960-1971 and the current, online issues.

-Armstrong students and faculty may now access the historic archvies of the New York Times.
+Armstrong students and faculty may now access the historic archives of the New York Times, including the Times Machine.
 Keyword search articles published from 1851 to the present, and browse the newspaper's pages.
 Have you set up your account/access to this campus subscription?
 The guide below explains how to do so.
+There is a limit of 5 article downloads per person per day for articles published between 1923-1980, for copyright reasons.

 JStor includes historical sources..
 For example currently in JStor American Naturalist is available from 1867-2015, American Scholar runs 1932-2011 and American Sociologist 1965-2013.
 Some JStor journals date to the 19th century, many started in the early 20th.